Hong Kong Disneyland has a number of popular rides that are must-sees for any park-goer.

 It is a refurbished version of the Big Thunder Mountain Railroad roller coaster, taking guests on a wild journey through the mountain, as they race through dark tunnels, over waterfalls, and around sharp turns.

-It is themed around the adventures of a group of grizzly bears who have taken over an abandoned gold mine and turned it into a roller coaster ride.
+This ride is themed around the adventures of a group of grizzly bears who have taken over an abandoned gold mine and turned it into a roller coaster ride.

-I’d recommend all roller coaster lovers to ride this at least twice if the line is short enough!
+I’d recommend ALL roller coaster lovers to ride this at least twice if the line is short enough!